af-code2build/VendingMachine/README.md

 # Vending Machine
-#### A quick Windows Forms app in Visual Studio in C#, simulating a Vending Machine and keeping track of the products and coins that it contains with a portable SQLite database.
+#### A quick Windows Forms app in Visual Studio simulating a Vending Machine, keeping track of the products and coins that it contains with a portable SQLite database.

 ## About The Project